 This OBC presents the case for a portfolio of mutually supportive options to be implemented as a single programme.
 The package delivers financial and non-financial benefits to a range of partners.
-The OBC proposes that in the short term, costs should be allocated as fairly across the partnership as current budget constraints allow.
+The OBC was developed with the view that in the short term costs would be allocated as fairly across the partnership as current budget constraints allow.
 Following the launch and evaluation of the programme's initial activity, it is recommended that a process will be put in place to redistribute costs between partners in accordance with financial and non-financial benefits from the initiatives set out in section 5.